Irma E. Voigt papers

 This is just a little note to wish great joy to my “very special friend” on the night when everyone is honoring her.
 I’m very happy and proud that the one I love so much is given the acclaim she should have for faithful service, great human sympathy, and unselfish love and devotion to all who know her and work with her.

 Even given the constraints of life in the public eye, Voigt and Wray cooperated frequently on projects undertaken under the auspices of the AAUW, YWCA, Tuesday Club, Tea Ring, Community Concerts Association, First Methodist Church, and several OU sororities.
 Their co-written and –produced pageant, McGuffey’s Eclectic Readers Revue, debuted in 1928 and set the stage for many theatrical collaborations to come.
 At the same time, Voigt and Wray made sure to give themselves time away from Athens and the pressures of the job.
 They owned a country home called Five Oaks and often spent summers there with Wray’s mother when class was not in session.
-Their extensive travel adventures included expeditions to places as distant as Panama and Penaquid Point, Maine, where they visited several times with Apgar and her new companion.
+Their extensive travel adventures included expeditions to places as distant as Panama and Penaquid Point, Maine, where they visited several times with Apgar and her sister.

 By 1949, however, Voigt– who was ten years older than Wray– had begun to slow down.
 On a summer trip to Alaska to celebrate Voigt’s retirement, Wray wrote in her travel diary that a doctor had come “to see Dean to give her suggestions about coming for an examination…” and had prescribed medications to get her through the journey.
 Worriedly, Wray noted the cause of Voigt’s “lethargy and sleepiness” as exhaustion.
 Over the next three years, Voigt’s health continued to fade.
 She and Wray moved into the new home that they had built together on Elmwood Place in 1951, where Voigt attempted to organize her memoirs.
 They traveled with decreasing frequency but made one last trip to Penaquid Point in 1952.
 A few months later, Voigt was admitted to Sheltering Arms Hospital (now O’Bleness), the first of several hospitalizations leading up to her death on May 9, 1953.
 Shortly before the end, Wray visited Voigt in hospital to tell her the university planned to name a new women’s dormitory in Voigt’s honor.
 “One of my dreams come true,” Voigt replied.